Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Dataset Details

 \section{Dataset Details}

 Table~\ref{tab:dataset-stats} summarizes the datasets used in our study.
 For general-domain QA, we report EM on six public benchmarks—FreebaseQA \citep{jiang-etal-2019-freebaseqa}, HotpotQA \citep{yang2018hotpotqa}, Natural Questions \citep{kwiatkowski2019natural}, TriviaQA \citep{2017arXivtriviaqa}, WebQuestions \citep{berant-etal-2013-semantic}, and PopQA \citep{mallen2023llm_memorization}.
 Because the official dev/test splits of these benchmarks are substantially larger than needed to characterize general QA behavior under a fixed inference setup, we evaluate on a single fixed random subset from each dataset’s official dev/test split and reuse the same subsets across all methods, ensuring a consistent, reproducible, and benchmark-balanced probe of general capability.

-For specialist knowledge injection, we use two expert benchmarks in immunology adjuvant and catalytic materials (\citealp{anonymous2025an,anonymous2025catalystbench}), paired with private literature corpora (813 papers for adjuvants; 986 papers for materials).
-We evaluate specialist QA with BERTScore \citep{zhang2019bertscore} computed using \textsc{SciBERT} \citep{beltagy-etal-2019-scibert} to better reflect semantic faithfulness in scientific language.
+For specialist private-domain QA, we use two specialist domains, catalytic materials and immunology adjuvant, together with their corresponding supervision sources for domain expert knowledge injection \citep{chencatalystbench,chen2026an}, paired with private literature corpora (986 papers for materials domain; 813 papers for adjuvant domain).
+We evaluate specialist QA with three complementary metrics: BERTScore \citep{zhang2019bertscore} computed using \textsc{SciBERT} \citep{beltagy-etal-2019-scibert}, StsScore \citep{reimers2019sentence} computed using \nolinkurl{sentence-transformers/all-mpnet-base-v2}, and benchmark-aligned LLM-score using \texttt{gpt-4o} as the judge model.
+For the materials domain, we follow the CatalystBench protocol and report Reasonableness, Accuracy, and Usability, with the final LLM-score aggregated using the benchmark-defined weighting scheme (20\%, 50\%, 30\%).
+For the adjuvant domain, we follow the benchmark protocol and report Similarity Score (SS), Rationality Score (RS), and Inclusiveness Score (IS), with the final LLM-score computed as their arithmetic mean.